gatlinnewhouse/reedquest/content/posts/2012-09-14-olde-trimet-is-dead.md

 ---
 title: Olde TriMet Is Dead
 authors:
-  - "Jorge Rodriguez"
+- Jorge Rodriguez
 type: post
-date: 2012-09-14T17:00:54+00:00
+date: 2012-09-14 17:00:54 +0000
 excerpt: "“40 cents is no small amount,” says Zain Alattar ’14, philosophy major and off-campus student.
 That's how much he'll have to pay to ride the bus since TriMet increased fare to $2.50 for a two-hour adult pass."
-url: /2012/09/14/olde-trimet-is-dead/
+url: "/2012/09/14/olde-trimet-is-dead/"
 categories:
 - Front Page
 - News

 ---
 “40 cents is no small amount,” says Zain Alattar ’14, philosophy major and off-campus student.
 That&#8217;s how much he&#8217;ll have to pay to ride the bus since TriMet increased fare to $2.50 for a two-hour adult pass.